tiagofernandez/bazooka/README.md

 Bound variables
 ------

+Each time you take a shot, the following variables are bound to the scripting context:

 * request: the provided payload
+* requests: a list containing the existing requests
 * parameters: a map containing the provided parameters

-PS: Additionally, each parameter is individually put as binding variables.
+Additionally, each parameter is individually set as binding variable.

 XML formatting